jwbuurlage/Zee/ROADMAP.md

 [ ] Add multiple parallelization providers and SpMD implementations, make sure it works on general systems (not only multi-core systems, or via pthreads) In particular implement for BSP.
-[ ] IMPORTANT: completely parallel version of SPMD, without O(n) storage requirements and low computational complexity, also ability to cache?
+[!]
+Completely parallel version of SPMD, without O(n) storage requirements and low computational complexity, also ability to cache?

 # General improvements
-[ ] Write virtual container with iterators for triplets generation [ ] Make triplet iteration more general, is it necessary to add iteration in templatized argument?
-Rather have storage templatized, and alias or typedef iteration in storage (necessary anyway).
+[!]
+Make Logging mechanism `logging.hpp`
 [ ] Generalize spy for large matrices
-[ ] Make operations encapsulated in objects, and only perform them at an = operation on a distributed type. (expression templates)  Requires careful design.
+[ ] Make operations encapsulated in objects, and only perform them at an = operation on a distributed type. (expression templates).
+Requires careful design.
-[x] move `using` aliases to Zee namespace
-[ ] Make logging mechanism
+[ ] Write virtual container with iterators for triplets generation

-# Matrices & Testing
+# (Test) Matrices & Testing / Benchmarking
 [ ] Support for e.g. Matrix Market format
-[ ] Benchmarking `<chrono>` and (unit) testing,
+[ ] Benchmarking `<chrono>`
+[ ] Unit testing, custom solution w/ Python
+    - Unit tests using `script/test.py [category]`
+    - Actual tests in  `test/category.c`
+    - See unit tests in `munificent/wren`
 [ ] Model communication volume and load imbalance.
+    - Do we explicitely construct (hyper)graph?
 [-] Output performance graphs, spy-ish distribution visualization

+# Done
+[x] move `using` aliases to Zee namespace
+[x] Make triplet iteration more general, is it necessary to add iteration in templatized argument?
+Rather have storage templatized, and alias or typedef iteration in storage (necessary anyway).